Turbidity Curtain Installation

 Turbidity Curtain Setup and Assembly

-Most silt barriers come in sections that are either 50 or 100 feet in length.
-The first step in any silt curtain installation is to lay out the sections of your turbidity barrier so they can be easily connected together to form your needed lengths.
+Most turbidity curtains come in sections that are either 50 or 100 feet in length.
+The first step in any silt curtain installation is to lay out the sections of your silt barrier so they can be easily connected together to form your needed lengths.
 Sections should be connected before they are placed into the water.

 Connecting Turbidity Curtain Sections

-In order to connect multiple sections of these turbidity curtains, please follow the procedure below, or check out the Silt Curtain Installation in 3 steps.
+In order to connect multiple turbidity curtain sections, please follow the procedure below, or check out the Silt Curtain Installation in 3 steps.

 - Attach the Bottom Chain of the Barrier

 Please note that on the bottom of medium and heavy duty barriers, there will be a metal plate snap hook.
 These barriers require that you attach the turbidity barrier snap hook to the steel ring.

 - Connect the Aluminum Section Connectors